Monnica Williams, PhD

 - Williams, M. T., & Jahn, M. E. (in press).
 Obsessive-compulsive disorder in African American children and adolescents: Risks, resiliency, and barriers to treatment.
 American Journal of Orthopsychiatry. doi: 10.1037/ort0000188

-- Williams, M. T., Pena, A., & Mier-Chairez, O. (in press).
-Tools for racism-related stress and trauma among Latinos.
+- Williams, M. T., Pena, A., & Mier-Chairez, J. (in press).
+Assessing and Treating Racism-Related Stress and Trauma among Latinos.
 In L. T. Benuto & B. D. Leany (Eds.), Toolkit for Counseling Spanish-Speaking Clients.
 Springer.

 - Williams, M. T., Brown, T., & Sawyer, B. (in press).
 Psychiatric comorbidity and hoarding symptoms in African Americans with obsessive-compulsive disorder.
 Journal of Black Psychology. doi: 10.1177/0095798416639438

 - Williams, M. T. & Mier-Chairez, J. (2016).
 Editorial: Differences in psychopathology across ethnicity and culture.
 Current Psychiatry Reviews, 12 (2), 109-114.